Running serial jobs with SLURM

 Interactive SLURM shell

-An interactive SLURM shells can be generated to execute tasks on the new multi-terabyte system "teramem".
+An interactive SLURM shells can be generated to execute tasks on the new multi-terabyte HP DL580 system "teramem".
 The following procedure can be used on one of the login nodes of CooLMUC2:

 module load salloc_conf/teramem

-to, for example, execute the binary "my_shared_memory_program.exe" using 32 threads and up to 2 TBytes of memory.
+The above commands execute the binary "my_shared_memory_program.exe" using 32 threads and up to 2 TBytes of memory (the units are MBytes).
 Additional tuning and resource settings (e.g. OpenMP environment variables) can be explicitly performed before executing the srun command.
+Please note that the target system currently (still) uses the NAS-based SCRATCH area (as opposed to the GPFS based area available on CooLMUC2).
+Please note that the DL580 can also be used by script-driven jobs (see the examples document linked below).

 Script-driven SLURM jobs